shahedk/docker/README.md

 * **-p** to map a port with host network.
 By default containers run in isolated network unless we explicitly specify to run on host network (eg. --network=host).
 * **-v** to map host folder (or file) to folder (or file) inside container
 * Specify **-d** to run it on background and get command prompt back
+* **--restart** defines the restart behaviour.
+For example, in this case we ask docker engine to restart the container if its down for unexpected reasons (eg. host machine restart).

+Running a container using the above command syntax is quick and easy.
+But as the configuration settings are added, it becomes less readable.
+In my experience, I found using the *docker-compose.yml* is a better choice.
+Examples of the commonly used scenarios for docker-compose file are available in the [compose](https://github.com/shahedk/docker/tree/master/compose) folder.